This article will discuss the different types of beetles in Delaware.

 If you’re looking for fun information on the types of beetles in Delaware, this is the post for you!
 The next type to discuss is the Earth-boring Scarab Beetle (Bolbocerasoma sp.).

-This beetle lives underground and has a life cycle that takes from one to three years.
+This beetle lives underground and has a cycle of one to three years.

 Furthermore, the larvae feed on soil, dung, and decaying organic matter.
 They emerge as adults after pupating.
 Adults are dark brown to black with a yellow band along the edge of their wing covers.